Faberware FMO07ABTBKA 0.7 Cu. Ft. Compact Countertop Microwave review

 The Faberware FMO07ABTBKA wasn't the best in all our tests.
 (Image credit: Future)

-The Faberware FMO07ABTBKA tied for second-best on the potato test.
-It produced a thoroughly-cooked finished potato and it did that when using the Potato button.
-That was definitely not the case with some of the microwaves, which produced uneven results when using their potato option.
+The Faberware FMO07ABTBKA tied for second best on the potato test.
+It produced a thoroughly cooked finished potato by using the potato button.
+That was not the case with some microwaves, which produced uneven results when using their potato option.

 The FMO07ABTBKA struggled quite a bit with popcorn.
-It had almost the most unpopped kernels at the end.
-It did a lot better on the second round, though, popping more of the bag and producing no overdone spots.
+In the end, it had almost the most unpopped kernels.
+It did much better on the second round, though, popping more of the bag and producing no overdone spots.

-When we tested heat consistency with pizza rolls, the results were not stellar.
-The pizza rolls on one side of its tray were about 15 degrees hotter than the ones on the other side.
+The results were not stellar when we tested heat consistency with pizza rolls.
+The pizza rolls on one side of its tray were about 15 degrees hotter than on the other.
 That's not great, but there were microwaves that did much worse – some with more than a 50-degree difference from one side of the tray to the other.

 A close of the Faberware FMO07ABTBKA keypad